rballentine25/CEG2350-OS-concept-usage/Lab02.md

 ## Part 1 Answers

 1. Command & steps to create an SSH key pair:
+* enter "ssh-keygen -t ed25519" into WSL and enter a password (or don't)

 2. Steps to add public key to GitHub profile:
+* enter "cat .ssh/id_ed25519.pub" to see public key. copy entire file
+* open GitHub and go to settings -> ssh keys -> create new keypair
+* create a title and paste contents of id_ed25519.pub (public key)

 3. git command to clone repository:
+* git clone git@github.com:WSU-kduncan/ceg2350f24-rballentine25.git

 ## Part 2 Answers